 Management performed an impairment assessment to estimate the recoverable amount of the Group's exposures in KrisEnergy as at 31 December 2020.
 Management reviewed the cash flow projections prepared by its financial advisor who estimated the amount of cash available from producing assets and forecasted production from assets under development, taking into consideration the relative priority of each group of stakeholders to these cash flows based on their respective rights.
 The cash flow estimates were based on forecasted oil prices, determined by taking reference from external information sources, ranging from US\$50 to US\$62 per barrel for 2021 to 2029.
 The impairment assessment has taken into consideration the terms of restructuring proposal set out in the Scheme.
 The estimates and assumptions used are subject to risk and uncertainty.
-If the oil prices were to decrease by 2% across the forecasted period of 2021 to 2029, the estimated cash available from producing assets and forecasted production from assets under development would decrease, and this would result in an additional impairment of \$34.4 million.
+If the oil prices were to decrease by 2% across the forecasted period of 2021 to 2029, the estimated cash available from producing assets and forecasted period of \$34.4 million.